 Enough rambling, let’s get to business and what you’re here for, the Big Buddha Cheese Indoor Growing Guide!

-The origin and History of the Big Buddha Cheese strain
+The Origin and Lineage of Big Buddha Cheese

 Big Buddha Cheese (BBC) is a indica-dominant hybrid between a Cheese strain and an Afghani pure-bread marijuana plant.